 Sunflower seeds are a great plant-based protein source that provides essential nutrients for both vegans and omnivores.
-Although ‘fashionable’ seeds like chia and flax are contemporary darlings of the wellness world, the health-conscious should take another look at sunflower seeds.
+Although ‘fashionable’ seeds like chia and flax are contemporary darlings of the wellness world, the health-conscious shouldn’t ignore sunflower seeds.

 The minerals and compounds within sunflower seeds work hard to enhance health.
 Inside sunflower seeds are nutrients which boost immune system health, bone strength, and brain function.1